fanf2/draft-dprive-aadot/draft.md

 This note describes how a DNS resolver can establish an encrypted DNS-over-TLS connection to an authoritative DNS server, authenticated using TLSA records.

+At the moment the specification is just a sketch.
+The main purpose of this early draft is to discuss the rationale, which examines the various options for adding encryption to the DNS.

 {mainmatter}